RandomGuyWithoutY/RandomGuyWithoutY/ReadMe.md

   - RandomGuyWithoutY@protonmail.com

-In addition to that I would like to mention that I am the founder of the BinaryIsBloat Inc. company as well as it's child organisation Illuminatisoft Inc.
+In addition to that I would like to mention that I am the founder of the BinaryIsBloat-community as well as it's child organisation Illuminatisoft Inc.

 With that all being said, go on and do whatever you want.
 Also, join the Illuminati please.